fidelgtc/code-challenge/README.md

 ﻿# Code Challenge

+run the app, and then you will show in the console

 > app array sum_number

 please insert the array numbers separated by comma, an space and then the sum number expected